PsSetCreateProcessNotifyRoutineEx function (ntddk.h)

 Highest-level drivers can call PsSetCreateProcessNotifyRoutineEx to register a PCREATE_PROCESS_NOTIFY_ROUTINE_EX routine.
 An installable file system (IFS) or highest-level system-profiling driver might register a process-creation callback routine to track which processes are created and deleted against the driver's internal state across the system.

 A driver must remove any callback routines that it registers before it unloads.
 You can remove the callback routine by calling PsSetCreateProcessNotifyRoutineEx with Remove set to TRUE.
+A driver must not make this call from its implementation of the PCREATE_PROCESS_NOTIFY_ROUTINE_EX callback routine.

 The operating system calls the driver's process-notify routine at PASSIVE_LEVEL inside a critical region with normal kernel APCs disabled.
 When a process is created, the process-notify routine runs in the context of the thread that created the new process.
 When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.